MikeWise2718/markdowndocs/omniverse/omniverse.md

 # Code Places
 - Directory of `Mesh Seperate` extension in `Audio2Face` app:
     - Go to `Window\Extensions\` then serch for `Mesh`, click on `Mesh Seperate` then click on the folder icon on the top to get: above
 ```
 D:\nv\ov\pkg\audio2face-2022.2.1\extscache\omni.kit.mesh_separate-1.1.7
 ```
-- Diector of `Hello World` example from `Issac Sim` app
+- Diector of `Hello World` example from `Isaac Sim` app
-    - Go to `Menu\Issac Examples\Hello World` then in the dialog that opens, click on the folder icon on top to get `HelloWorld.py` in this:
+    - Go to `Menu\Isaac Examples\Hello World` then in the dialog that opens, click on the folder icon on top to get `HelloWorld.py` in this:
 ```
 D:\nv\ov\pkg\isaac_sim-2022.2.0\exts\omni.isaac.examples\omni\isaac\examples\user_examples
 ```